balinaanna/data-analytics-portfolio/auto-sales-and-services/README.md

 - Heatmap: Recalls by model and affected system (to identify recurring faults)

 ![Service Dashboard](./visuals/service_dashboard.jpg)

-## Implementation
-- Designed and implemented two **tabbed dashboards** (Sales and Service) in **IBM Cognos Analytics**.
-- Connected and explored the _Auto Group Data Module_ dataset.
-- Applied **data formatting** and created visualizations using:
-  - **KPI** widgets for profit, quantity sold, and averages.
-  - **Bar, column, line-column combo, treemap, and heatmap charts** to analyze sales and service performance.
-- Configured **sorting, aggregation, and formatting** options to ensure clarity and business relevance.
-- **Exported** the completed dashboards as professional PDF reports for presentation.

 ## Deliverables
 - Two-tab Cognos Dashboard (Sales & Service)